eljungqvist/eciGEL/README.md

 # eciGEL

-Repostiory for scripts and databases used to create the enzyme constrained genome-scale model eciGEL636
+Repostiory for scripts and databases used in the article A chemostat- and enzyme-constrained model-based analysis of the exceptionally high substrate consumption rate and respiratory capacity of Geobacillus sp.
+LC300 submitted to Metabolic Engineering

-Requires functioning installations of GECKO 3, RAVEN 2, and the Cobra toolbox in MATLAB
+The folder eciGEL contains scripts and databases necessary for the generation of the enzyme-constrained model eciGEL636, and requires functioning installations of GECKO 3, RAVEN 2, and the Cobra toolbox in MATLAB